Table of Contents

 Some circumstances where a waiver may be necessary include:

-• The good faith marriage turned into an abusive situation where the Green Card holder or his or her child were subjected to abuse by the sponsoring spouse or stepparent.
+- The good faith marriage turned into an abusive situation where the Green Card holder or his or her child was subjected to abuse by the sponsoring spouse or stepparent.

-• The Green Card holder’ deportation or removal would result in extreme hardship.
+- The Green Card holder’s deportation or removal would result in extreme hardship.

 What if a Green Card Holder Fails to Remove Conditions?